 So, your Facebook Messenger account is ready to go, let’s look at some ways how to use it.

 The way people can connect with your business is through the new Messenger Codes.
-The messenger code is simply the profile picture codes that people can scan with their Messenger app to initiate a private message with your business.
+The messenger code is simply the profile picture code that people can scan with their Messenger app to initiate a private message with their business.
 It is circular in shape and surrounded by dashes and dots that look a little bit like Morse code.

 To get the messenger code for your Facebook business page,